 A Playbook for Leading Change (I’d Love Your Feedback!)

 In improv comedy, then general rule is to be flexible and let the improvisation take you wherever it will.
 To put it another way, in improv you have a “flexible goal,” and a “flexible path.”
-(I am working on a whole matrix thing about fixed/flexible and goals/paths…) Off-stage that approach can be nice, but you often
+(I am working on a whole matrix thing about fixed vs. flexible and goals vs. paths…) Off-stage that approach can be

 Fixed Goal, Flexible Path (Using the Improv Game “Pardon”)